moyito2604/Mobot/README.md

 All of the Music commands have slash versions as well
 ```

-The music portion of the bot requires a couple dependencies to run properly as it utilizes **yt_dlp, nextcord, youtube-search-python, and ffmpeg** to process the audio that is recieved through the bot.
+The music portion of the bot requires a couple dependencies to run properly as it utilizes **yt_dlp, nextcord, youtube-search-python, scrapetube, and ffmpeg** to process the audio that is recieved through the bot.
-To install these, it is necessary to run the three commands below in a Debian based distro:
+To install these, it is necessary to run the commands below in a Debian based distro:
 ```
-pip3 install nextcord
-pip3 install yt_dlp
-pip3 install youtube-search-python
+pip3 install --upgrade pip
-pip3 install scrapetube
+pip3 install -r requirements.txt
 apt-get install ffmpeg
 ```
 Once these dependencies are installed, clone the repository to the location desired using this command: